en

 Follow this story to observe the transformations the fragment undergoes over the course of these years...

 Since 2012, I've lived in a small, beautiful town in southern Italy – Lecce.
-Here the soft light of the setting sun turns the ancient sandstone architecture of the historic center golden, darkening the exquisite, yet so distinctive, silhouettes of bougainvillea and succulents to an engraving-like vibrant beauty.
+Here, the soft light of the setting sun turns the ancient sandstone architecture of the historic center golden, darkening the exquisite, yet so distinctive, silhouettes of bougainvillea and succulents to an engraving-like vibrant beauty.
 As the indescribable blue of the evening sky deepens, the streetlights, simplistically yet sincerely, pick up the sunset's baton, diligently yellowing the walls and floors of the old town, immersing you in the atmosphere of home.
 Lecce is a city that "sees" you; you can't get lost in it, and therefore, you can't lose yourself.
 And so, in Lecce, you're always at home.

 Caucasian rug making is historically a collective effort among women.
 In almost all national cultures, women gather together for needlework.
 Each weaves her own lace, knits, or crochets her own piece.
 But a rug, like a fabric, is made together.
-When I received fragment #69 of rug, I immediately wanted to share this extraordinary news with friends and acquaintances.
-To that end, I took it with me to aperitifs several times.
+When I received fragment #69 of the rug, I immediately wanted to share this extraordinary news with friends and acquaintances.
+So I took it with me to aperitifs several times.
 The first place was the Lido Turrisi bar in the seaside San Cataldo district of Lecce.

 It is the transmission of a culture from generation to generation.
 A culture that I have acquired through my family or through the society in which I grew up.
 My ancestors fled China during the Qing dynasty because of political instability, famine, and perhaps persecution of the Hakka minority, of which my family is a part of.
 After a long journey, they settled in the French Establishments of Oceania around 1870, now known as Tahiti.